Sreeraj-nair/hello-world/Java-OOPS Concepts.md

     }

-## A class that has atleast one abstract method is known as abtract class and you cannot create an object for the abstract class.
+## A class that has atleast one abstract method is known as an abstract class and you cannot create an object for the abstract class.

 The same class can be written as -